lkubb/salt-vpn-gateway-formula/docs/states.rst

 Applies basic routing firewall rules, including ensuring the connection to the Salt master is not terminated after starting the OpenVPN service.
-Also applies custom port forwards, if configured.
+Also applies custom port forwards and routes, if configured.

 ``vpngw.netconfig.portforward``